USB Restauration in Linux

 Next, we will create a new partition on the USB key:

-3. Type 1 and then press enter to make this the first partition.
+to make this the first partition. - Press

-4. Press enter to accept the default first sector.
+to accept the default first sector. - Press

-5. Press enter again to accept the default last sector.
+again to accept the default last sector. - Type

-6. Type w to write the new partition information to the USB key.
+to write the new partition information to the USB key. - Type

 Step 3: Creating a Filesystem